Are you having trouble shaking off the heaviness and fogginess of winter?

 According to Ayurveda the qualities of spring include heavy, wet, static and dense.
-Habits in your diet and lifestyle that contribute to these qualities can make spring season miserable for you.
+If you continue to eat foods and practice habits with these same qualities, spring can be a miserable season for you.

-Here are 3 bad spring habits to avoid if you want to feel clearer, lighter and boost your immunity.
+Here are 3 healthy habits to help you feel clear, light and boost your immunity this spring:

-1. Snacking between meals (or whenever you feel like it).
+1. Stop snacking between meals (or whenever you feel like it).

-This type of eating isn’t helping your body get stronger or nourished.
-Too much snacking leads to your digestive system getting overloaded and slowing down.
-According to Ayurveda, this can lead to undigested metabolic waste getting stuck in your body.
-Too much of this waste accumulating in the body results in digestive problems, brain fog, congestion, heaviness and lowered immunity.
+Snacking too much overloads your digestive system and slows it down.
+According to Ayurveda, this can lead to digestive problems, brain fog, congestion, heaviness and lowered immunity.

-When you stop snacking between meals you free up space in your digestive system for it to run effectively again.
-A strong digestive fire (as they say in Ayurveda) successfully transforms your food into nutrients for your cells and tissues leaving you feeling energized, clear and light.
+When you stop snacking between meals you empower your digestive system to run effectively.
+Strong digestion successfully transforms your food into nutrients for your cells and tissues leaving you feeling energized, clear and light.

 - Spices like ginger, cardamom, cinnamon, black pepper, cumin, black mustard seeds, turmeric, coriander, fenugreek and fennel.

-- Soups with clear broths and lots of veggies and spices.
+- Soups with clear broths, lots of veggies and warming spices.

 Foods to avoid in spring season are:

-When you don’t change up your diet according to the season, you’re fighting against your own nature.
-Stop assuming that you can eat the same foods all year long and remain healthy and feeling good.
-The big benefit is that you get to change it up and try new things!
+When you don’t change up your diet according to the season, you’re fighting against nature.
+Stop the struggle and start nourishing yourself.

-It feels so good when the weather starts to warm up!
-It’s easy to get carried away by those first days of warm weather and start dressing in shorts and t-shirts.
-But is it really time to do that yet?
+It feels so good when the weather starts to warm up, and it’s easy to get carried away and not wear enough clothes.

-As a paddling instructor and instructor trainer I like to tell my students that it’s better to have too many clothes on, get too hot and have to take a layer off.
-The alternative is not having enough clothing, no layers to put on, and you end up freezing.
-Drastic changes in temperature with protection can have a negative impact on your health and immunity.
+As a paddling instructor and instructor trainer I like to tell my students that it’s better to get too hot and have layers to take off than get too cold and have no layers to put on.